-4.5.
-Calcite reference material
+4.5 Calcite reference material

 The U and Pb concentrations of carbonate materials vary greatly.
-Data compilation by Roberts et al. (2020; this issue) combined hundreds of carbonate samples from different origin such as diagenetic, biogenic, speleothem, and vein-fill.
+Data compilation by Roberts et al. (2020; this issue) combined hundreds of carbonate samples from different origins such as diagenetic, biogenic, speleothem, and vein fill.
 This compilation indicates several orders of magnitude differences in U and Pb concentrations of the different types of carbonate and the heterogeneity of spot analysis within each type or even a single sample.
-A modified representation of their data, excluding calcite vein-fill, which vary throughout the entire compositional range, is shown together with the currently available calcite reference materials (Fig. 8; and full data in Table S8 in the supplement).
-Note that both ASH15 and JT, display much larger heterogeneity when measured by LA-ICPMS (small symbols) relative to ID-TIMS (large symbols).
+A modified representation of their data, excluding calcite vein fill, which vary throughout the entire compositional range, is shown together with the currently available calcite reference materials (Fig. 8; full data in Table S8).
+Note that both ASH15 and JT display much larger heterogeneity when measured by LA-ICPMS (small symbols) relative to ID-TIMS (large symbols).
 Despite the high compositional heterogeneity of each of the reference material, they show minimal overlap and together they cover most of the compositional range of the presented carbonate material.
-WC1 (Roberts et al., 2017) with relatively high U and Pb concentrations can easily be measured on single collector ICPMS (including quadrupole instruments) and is most appropriate to be used for dating vein-fill and diagenetic carbonates.
-In contrast, the ASH15 flowstone, with relatively low Pb and high U concentration that are better measured on sector-field (MC)-ICPMS is most appropriate for dating speleothem type carbonates.
-Finally the JT (Guillong et al., 2020), with moderate U and Pb concentration can be used on both single- and multi-collector sector field ICPMS instruments and for all types of carbonate samples.
-Reference material with high Pb and low U or both low U and Pb concentrations will further help to cover the full compositional range of carbonate material but may introduce analytical challenges.
+WC1 (Roberts et al., 2017) with relatively high U and Pb concentrations can easily be measured on less-sensitive ICP-MS such as quadrupole instruments and is most appropriate to be used for dating vein fill and diagenetic carbonates.
+In contrast, the ASH15 flowstone, with relatively low Pb and high U concentrations that are better measured on more-sensitive ICP-MS (e.g., new generation of singlecollector and multi-collector ICP-MS), is most appropriate for dating speleothem type carbonates.
+Finally the JT (Guillong et al., 2020), with moderate U and Pb concentration, can be used for most single-collector and multi-collector sectorfield ICP-MS instruments as well as the newer generation of quadrupole ICP-MS. Reference material with high Pb and low U or both low U and Pb concentrations will further help